 - (A) PETITION TO TOWNSHIP CLERK AND PAYMENT OF FEE.
 Each petition by one (1) or more owners or their agents, for an amendment shall be submitted upon an application of standard form to the Township Clerk.
 A fee as established by the Township Board shall be paid at the time of application to cover costs of necessary advertising for public hearings and processing of the amendment request.
 The Township Clerk shall transmit the application to the Planning Commission for recommended action. - (B) PUBLIC HEARING.
 Before voting on any proposed amendment to this Ordinance, the Planning Commission shall conduct a public hearing, with notice being given by the Zoning Administrator as specified by Sections 906(1) and (2) and by the following paragraphs: - (1) PUBLISHED NOTICE.
-Notice shall be given by two (2) publications in a newspaper of general circulation in the community, the first to be printed not more than thirty (30) days nor less than twenty (20) days and the second not more than eight (8) days before the date of such hearing. - (2) MAILED NOTICE.
+Notice shall be given by publication in a newspaper of general circulation in the community, to be printed not less than fifteen (15) days before the date of the hearing. - (2) MAILED NOTICE.
 In any instance involving the rezoning of one or more parcels, or when the owner or other party having an interest in any parcel has requested a text change which will affect use of that parcel, notice of the proposed amendment shall be mailed as specified by Sections 906(3) and (4). - (C) RECOMMENDATION.
 The Planning Commission shall consider each proposed amendment in terms of the likely effect of such proposal upon the development plans for the community as well as in terms of the merits of the individual proposal.
 The Planning Commission may recommend any additions or modifications to the original amendment petition. - (D) SAGINAW COUNTY METROPOLITAN PLANNING COMMISSION.
 Following the conclusion of the Public Hearing and approval by the Township Planning Commission, the proposed amendment and any applicable zoning district map shall be submitted to the Saginaw County Metropolitan Planning Commission for their review.
-The approval of the County Planning Commission shall be conclusively presumed unless the Commission notifies the Township Board of its approval or disapproval within thirty (30) days of its receipt of the amendment. - (E) TOWNSHIP BOARD ACTION.
-Upon receipt of the Saginaw County Metropolitan Planning Commission's recommendation, the Township
+The County Planning Commission will have waived its right to review the amendment unless the Commission notifies the Township of its recommendations within thirty (30) days of its receipt of the amendment.

-Board shall review said recommendation and that of the Township Planning Commission.
+- (E) TOWNSHIP BOARD ACTION.
+Upon receipt of the Saginaw County Metropolitan Planning Commission's recommendation, the Township Board shall review said recommendation and that of the Township Planning Commission.
 The Township Board may deny or adopt the amendment with or without changes by a majority vote of its membership, following its standard procedures for the adoption of ordinances.
-The Township Board may also refer the amendment back to the Township Planning Commission for further changes or clarification.

-- (1) ADDITIONAL PUBLIC HEARING.
-The Township Board shall grant a hearing on the proposed amendment to any party who has filed a written request to be heard with the Township Clerk.
+The Township Board may also refer the amendment back to the Township Planning Commission for further changes or clarification. - (1) ADDITIONAL PUBLIC HEARING.
+The Township Board shall grant a hearing on the proposed amendment to any party who has filed a written request to be heard with the Township Clerk by certified mail.
 The request must be received prior to the meeting at which the proposed amendment would first be considered by the Township Board.
+The Township Board may also hold a public hearing if the Board considers it necessary.
 The Planning Commission shall be notified of the hearing, which may be held at a regular meeting or at a special meeting called for that purpose. - (2) NOTICE.
-Notice of the hearing, including all information required by Section 906(1), shall be published in a newspaper which circulates in the Township not more than fifteen (15) days nor less than five (5) days before the hearing.
-Mailed notice of the hearing is not required.
+Notice of the hearing, including all information required by Section 906(1), shall be published in a newspaper which circulates in the Township not less than fifteen (15) days before the hearing.
+Mailed notice of the hearing is not required, except that notice shall be given to the interested property owner as required by Section 906 (3).